Periodic Solutions of Generalized Schr\"odinger Equations on Cayley Trees: A discrete fractional Laplacian on Cayley trees

-{\bf Cayley tree.} The Cayley tree $\Gamma^k$ of order $ k\geq 1 $ is an infinite tree, i.e., a graph without cycles, such that exactly $k+1$ edges originate from each vertex (see Fig. \ref{fig1}).
-Let $\Gamma^k=(V, L)$ where $V$ is the set of vertices and $L$ the set of edges.
-Two vertices $x$ and $y$ are called {\it nearest neighbors} if there exists an edge $l \in L$ connecting them.
-We will use the notation $l=\langle x,y\rangle$.
+Recall that a \emph{Cayley tree} $\Gamma^k$ is an infinite $k$-regular tree ($k\geq 1$), i.e., a connected graph on a countably infinite set of vertices, with no cycles and in which every vertex has degree $k+1$.
+We denote $\Gamma^k=(V, L)$, where $V$ is the vertex set and $L$ the edge set of $\Gamma^k$.
+Two vertices $x$ and $y$ are called \emph{adjacent} if there exists an edge $l \in L$ connecting them.
+In such a case we will use the notation $l=\langle x,y\rangle$.
+Also, we denote the set of adjacent vertices of $x$ by $S(x)=\{y\in V: \langle x,y\rangle \in L\}$ and call it the \emph{neighbourhood} of $x$.